strapi/rfcs/rfcs/004-notification-flow.md

 # Summary

-At this moment any kanvas app can send notification can handle different type of notifications and send them via multiple channels, but , users cant configure what type of notification they want to receive , via what channels and with what frequency.
+At this moment any kanvas app can send notification can handle different type of notifications and send them via multiple channels, but , users cant configure what type of notification they want to receive , via what channels and with what relevancy.

 This proposal tries to address those 3 questions and its implementation in the Kanvas Core.